-It is believed that ginger may block prostiglandins, which stimulate some muscle contractions, control inflammation and impact some hormones.
-Therefore migraines may be prevented and stopped by ginger stifling the action of prostiglandins.
+It is believed that ginger may block prostaglandins, which stimulate some muscle contractions, control inflammation, and impact some hormones.
+Therefore migraines may be prevented and stopped by ginger stifling the action of prostaglandins.
 Ginger, with all its anti-inflammatory properties, is a potent herb that is good for any type of pain or swelling of the tissues.
 Ginger tea for headaches is a proven remedy.
 For maximum effect, it is best taken at the very onset of a headache or migraine attack.
-It is also a popular home remedy to stop the nausea that many people experience with migraines.
+It is also a popular home remedy to stop nausea that many people experience with migraines.

 Healing & Preventive Benefits of Ginger